Biggles and Chums - First World War watercolours and works on paper by Captain W.E. Johns and his contemporaries

 Biggles and Chums is supported by BAE Systems and the Heritage Lottery Fund

-Please note: On Thursday 3rd July to Sunday 5th the Art Gallery, in which this exhibition is located, will be closed to our visitors for a series of Private Views.
+Please note: From Saturday 2nd August to Tuesday 5th August the Art Gallery, in which this exhibition is located, will be used for a series of children's story workshops at 12 noon and 3pm.
+Accordingly, the Art Gallery will be closed to those visitors who would not like to participate in the experience for half an hour on each occasion.
 We would like to apologise in advance for any inconvenience that this may cause to our visitors on this date.

 « All Events